A warm-hearted winter writing retreat in Ontario

-We will gather at a cozy old manor house on Lake Simcoe from Friday evening until Sunday afternoon.
+We will gather at a cozy old manor house on Lake Simcoe from Friday afternoon until Monday afternoon.
 Over the course of the weekend, we’ll create a warm and supportive mini-community to let go of our city stresses and write, write, write.
 Our time will be a mix of guided writing exercises, silent writing time, workshops and of course big shared meals and plenty of laughter.
-Every participant will also have access to half an hour of undivided attention from a Firefly coach to talk about their writing blocks and questions.
 Come to breathe deeply, nap shamelessly, write wildly, share from your heart, and get your creative oven cooking.

 A glimpse into past Firefly writing retreats at this location:

 Are excited by the idea of quiet time, heart connection, and creative self-reflection.